Dextroamphetamine (By mouth)

 How to Use This Medicine

 - Extended-release capsule for ADHD: It is best to take this medicine in the morning.
 This medicine could make it harder for you to sleep if you take it in the afternoon or evening.

-- If you use the short-acting tablet form of this medicine, take your last dose for the day about 6 hours before bedtime, unless your doctor gives you other instructions.
+- Short-acting tablet: Take your last dose for the day at least 6 hours before bedtime, unless your doctor gives you other instructions.

 - Swallow the extended-release capsule whole.
 Do not crush, break, or chew it.